libetl/soundtransform/README.md

 public class SimpleFrequencySoundTransform<T extends Serializable> extends AbstractFrequencySoundTransform<T>
 ```

-Simple proxy to avoid useless parameters in the overriden method
+Simple proxy to avoid useless parameters in the overriden method.
+It is made to be subclassed by your own soundtransform class

  * **Constructor:**
 ```java